wooorm/markdown-rs/readme.md

 (XSS)][xss] attacks.
-Markdown itself is safe if it does not include embedded HTML or dangerous protocols in links/images (such as `javascript:` or `data:`). micromark makes any markdown safe by default, even if HTML is embedded or dangerous protocols are used, as it encodes or drops them.
+Markdown itself is safe if it does not include embedded HTML or dangerous protocols in links/images (such as `javascript:` or `data:`).
+`markdown-rs` makes any markdown safe by default, even if HTML is embedded or dangerous protocols are used, as it encodes or drops them.
 Turning on the `allow_dangerous_html` or `allow_dangerous_protocol` options for user-provided markdown opens you up to XSS attacks.